Appendix D — SQL primer

 arrange(desc(sd_ret))

-arguments could be omitted, as SQL always omits these values.
-The inclusion of this argument serves only as a reminder to the user of the code that these values are omitted.
+could be omitted, as SQL always omits these values.
+The inclusion of this argument serves only as a reminder to the user of the code that NA

 Note that the